CodingRobots/tos-rit-projects-seminar/doc/final_project_rubric.rst

 Does it use COMET?
     5 points

-Does it use CoffeScript?
-    1 to 5 points

-Does it use Python?
-    1 to 5 points

 Is it hosted on OpenShift or a similar PaaS?
     5 points

 Does it hook into Facebook
     2 points

 STEMly Challenges: 80 points
 -----------------------------
 Does it meet criteria for a STEM challenge submission?